Los Angeles school year begins amid fears over immigration enforcement

 “I plan to continue supporting other students who need it very much, even if I feel scared,” she said.
 “But I have to be brave.”

-Some families who decide that the risk is too great to show up in-person have opted for online learning instead, according to Carvalho, with virtual enrollment up 7% this year.
+Some families who decided the risk is too great to show up in person have opted for online learning, according to Carvalho, with virtual enrollment up 7% this year.

 “We want no one to stay home as a result of fears,” Carvalho said.